Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami Performance Insights

-- Miami wins the rebound battle by 2.8 boards on average.
-It records 31.9 rebounds per game, which ranks 173rd in college basketball, while its opponents pull down 29.1 per contest.

-- Miami makes 7.6 three-pointers per game (154th in college basketball), while its opponents have made 7.6 on average.
+- Miami hits 7.6 three-pointers per game (153rd in college basketball), while its opponents have made 7.6 on average.

-- The Hurricanes rank 12th in college basketball by averaging 102.1 points per 100 possessions on offense, and defensively are 219th in college basketball, allowing 92.8 points per 100 possessions.
+- The Hurricanes rank 12th in college basketball with 102.1 points scored per 100 possessions, and 218th in college basketball defensively with 92.8 points conceded per 100 possessions.

-- Miami has won the turnover battle by 1.3 turnovers per game, committing 10.9 (82nd in college basketball play) while forcing 12.2 (163rd in college basketball).
+- Miami has committed 10.9 turnovers per game (82nd in college basketball play), 1.3 fewer than the 12.2 it forces on average (159th in college basketball).

+- The Bulldogs put up 75.3 points per game (91st in college basketball) while giving up 63.9 per outing (33rd in college basketball).
+They have a +388 scoring differential and outscore opponents by 11.4 points per game.

+- Drake comes out on top in the rebound battle by an average of 3.9 boards.
+It pulls down 33.5 rebounds per game (76th in college basketball) compared to its opponents' 29.6.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.